incountry/sdk-java/README.md

    private String endPoint;
    /** Instance of SecretKeyAccessor class.
 Used to fetch encryption secret */ private SecretKeyAccessor secretKeyAccessor;
    /** Optional.
-List of custom encryption configurations */ private List<Crypto> customEncryptionConfigsList;
+Provider of encryption ciphers.
+Allows to register custom ciphers
+    * for encrypting stored data.
+If null - default AES GCM cipher will be used */ private CryptoProvider cryptoProvider;
    /** Optional.
 If true - all keys will be stored as lower cased. default is false */ private boolean normalizeKeys;
    /** Optional.
 Parameter endpointMask is used for switching from `default` InCountry host